Originally published on 09.07.20 and updated on 01.03.21.

 If you don’t have the resources to change your BI operations (or don’t have a dedicated BI team at all) then looking into your MMP and its capabilities must be high on your priority list.
 It’s important to remember that not all MMPs are created equal.
 Some were devised mobile-first while others trace their origins back to web attribution.
 Do you know the backstory behind the one you’re using?

-If your MMP is on top of its game then they are probably hard at work with solutions already in beta.
+If your MMP is on top of its game then it was probably hard at work over the last few months with solutions already in beta.
+Nearly all MMPs now offer a new UI specifically catered to the SKNs to help with this new privacy shift.
 Without naming names there are definitely two MMPs we know of, albeit in the more expensive price tier, that have already made great strides in this area since the IDFA news broke back in June.
-Unfortunately, others of the slightly lesser expensive variety who typically don’t trace their roots back to mobile attribution are somewhat behind the curve with getting solutions into beta.
+Unfortunately, others of the slightly less expensive variety (who typically don’t trace their roots back to mobile attribution) are somewhat behind the curve with getting solutions into beta.

 Rethinking User Acquisition

 If you’re a small agency or publisher without a high level of technical experience, the first two suggestions probably aren’t the right fit for you.
 However, even if you don’t have a BI team or aren’t using an MMP, there are still some tactics available to you if you’re willing to put in the work.

 Firstly, getting users to opt-in to allow you access to their IDFA is one way to go.
 As we touched upon above – the expected conversion rate of 10-20% tops, so the outlook is rather bleak.
 While that intrusive consent pop-up that users are presented with is the same for everyone, the messaging inside that pop-up doesn’t have to be.